manishkumarr1017/CTF-Writeups/darkCON/FS-1/README.md

   return;
 }
 ```

-Here again it takes the index and size from the users.
-By dynamic analysis I found that the memcmp is checking whether the ```__malloc_hook``` got corrupted or not.
+It takes the index and size from the users.
+By dynamic analysis I found that the ```memcmp()``` is checking whether the ```__malloc_hook``` has got corrupted or not.
 If it gets corrupted then the program will exit.
-So we can't hook the malloc for getting the shell and it is also checking that the allocated chunk size's & 0xf should be either 0x0 (or) 0x1 else it exits.
-This check is to prevent the fast bin attack so we can't do the fast bin attack.
+So we can't hook the malloc for getting the shell.
+It also checks that the allocated chunk size & 0xf should be either 0x0 (or) 0x1 else it exits.
+This check is to prevent the fast bin attacks.

 ```